About the Plymouth Rock Chicken | TBN Ranch

 How Long Does a Chicken Live?

-It depends whether or not they are LUCKY.
-Hens on a mass production egg farm can expect an unpleasant one or two year lifespan before they are brutally slaughtered.
+It depends on whether or not they are LUCKY.
+Hens on a mass-production egg farm can expect an unpleasant one or two-year lifespan before they are slaughtered.
 Not a rosy picture, but wait, it’s even worse if a chicken hatches as a rooster.
-He will often be granted only five or six months before his life also comes to a screeching halt.
 One may be somewhat luckier than the other… but quite frankly I’m not sure which one.

-The older a hen gets the less eggs she lays.
+The older a hen gets the fewer eggs she lays.
 Her production cycle may even cease altogether.
-But this is just a part of their change of life, same as ours.
-Chickens grow old, but but let’s not overlook their other valuable ageless contributions.
-They provide an endless amount of fertilizer for your garden, eat ticks, flies, mosquitoes, and the creepy crawlers that destroy the foliage in your yard.
+But this is just a part of their change of life, the same as ours.
+Chickens grow old, but let’s not overlook their other valuable ageless contributions.
+They provide an endless amount of fertilizer for your garden and eat ticks, flies, mosquitoes, and the creepy crawlers that destroy the foliage in your yard.
 Chickens are hard workin’ bug eating machines that are quite happy to earn their keep… at every stage of their life.

 Back to Chicken Keeping Resources HOME PAGE